Pavithra-Rajan/Computer-Architecture/Assignment_2/README.md

 <strong>Note: As we had to evaluate the metrics across varying L1 cache sizes of 16KB, 32KB and 64KB, we have split the size equally between L1d and L1i during the simulation. </strong>

-TimingSimpleCPU is a CPU model provides a simplified, cycle-accurate timing model of a simple, in-order, single-issue processor.
+TimingSimpleCPU is a CPU model that provides a simplified, cycle-accurate timing model of a simple, in-order, single-issue processor.
 It models the functional behavior of a CPU without considering many of the implementation details that affect performance, such as pipelining, caching, and branch prediction.

 While this model is not intended to simulate the performance of a modern CPU accurately, it can be useful for simulating the behavior of simple programs and for quick, initial exploration of system-level performance tradeoffs.